 - Kuzushi (Destroying balance): Ippon seoi-nage is a “towards throw;” which requires that the opponent’s energy to move towards you.
 As such, ippon seoi-nage is appropriate when the opponent is charging at you, pushing you, or is stunned and doubled-over following a strike to the abdomen or groin.
 Do not use ippon seoi-nage if the opponent is pulling you, or if they are leaning back.
 Fighting against the opponent’s momentum and balance is counter-productive.

 First, 7-3 to the inside.
 (Ippon seoi-nage only works from the inside.)
+As you step in, hip check the opponent’s groin with a Shakira-like motion.
 Grab the opponent’s same-arm.
 If they are wearing a gi, jacket, sweatshirt, etc., grab their sleeve, just under the elbow.
 Otherwise, grab their wrist with a grasping block.
 Pull the opponent’s arm forward; pretend that you are reading your wristwatch.

 You must have a solid, secure connection before you can transfer kinetic energy and momentum to your opponent.
 Your opponent must be snug against you so that no light can pass through the space between you and the opponent, causing middle school dance chaperones to yell at you.

-For optimum efficiency and leverage, there are two posture quirks that you must be mindful of:
+For optimum efficiency and leverage, be mindful of the following posture quirks:

-- Your center-of-mass must sink below the level of your opponent’s center-of-mass.
+- Your center-of-mass must sink lower than your opponent’s center-of-mass.
 Shorter people have a natural advantage over taller people with this technique.
-Taller or equally-sized people can still perform this technique, if they squat lower than their opponent’s belt knot.
-There is a natural tendency to lean forward when squatting, but this is a bad habit that will compromise your balance.
-While leaning may look like getting low, you cannot lie to physics.
+Taller or equally-sized people can still perform this technique if they squat lower than their opponent’s belt knot.
+There is a natural tendency to lean forward when squatting, and this bad habit will compromise your balance.
+While leaning might look like sinking, you cannot lie to physics.
 Exceptionally tall people will struggle with ippon seoi-nage, and all other hip throws.
-Hip throws were not designed with tall individuals in mind, so they should substitute tai-otoshi in place of ippon seoi-nage.
+Hip throws were not designed with exceptionally tall individuals in mind, so they should substitute tai-otoshi in place of ippon seoi-nage.

 - Your feet must be inside of your opponent’s feet.
 That is, ippon seoi-nage works best when your stance is narrower than your opponent’s.